 Since launching their flagship gin back in 2012, they’ve expanded their range to include six delicious tipples.

-My personal fave is award-winning City of London Dry Gin, although I also get a hearty dose of local pride sipping The Square Mile with its distinctive logo.
+Our personal fave is award-winning City of London Dry Gin, although we also get a hearty dose of local pride sipping The Square Mile with its distinctive logo.

 Read More: Here’s why I picked the City of London’s distillery bar as one of the coolest bars in Farringdon